ruucm/easel/docs/adding-design-system.md

   </svg>
 );

-// 고유 ID 생성기 (다른 DS와 겹치지 않게 시작값 조정) let counter = 9000;
+// Unique ID generator (use a prefix + starting value that won't collide with other DSes) let counter = 9000;
 function uid() {
   return `yourds-${++counter}-${Date.now()}`;